Bourne Castle

 The castle passed into the hands of the Holland family.
-Something drastic had happened in Bourne after 1380 because in 1443 it is recorded that over 140 messages lay in waste snd ruinous.
+Something drastic had happened in Bourne after 1380 because in 1443 it is recorded that over 140 messages lay in waste and ruinous.
 How the castle had fared during this time is anyone’s guess.

 It must have been functional at some point in the mid 1400s because Margaret Beaufort, mother of Henry VII, lived there with Henry Stafford for five years.

 The castle passed into the hands of Henry VIII illegitimate son, Henry FitzRoy, until his death in 1536.

 The castle had been described by antiquarian John Leland as being hills and ditches (historians have used this to incorrectly state that the castle had been ruinous, yet Leland never mentions the state of the castle.
 He does however make mention that ‘every feoderie (servant) knows his place of service and that much service is done to the castle).

 Another antiquarian by the name of Peaks describes the castle.
 This antiquarian may have seen the castle prior to Leland, in the early 1500s because he describes the donjon.

 By the mid 1500s William Cecil, treasurer to Queen Elizabeth I, is in possession of the manor of Bourne.
 It is during the lordship of the Cecil family that we no longer hear about the castle.

 There is a tradition that the castle had been destroyed in the.
 Civil war of 1645, but if this we cannot be certain.

 A watching brief of 2002 dates activity from late 11th century early 12th century to the mid 17th century.

 Traces of the enclosed mound and inner and outer moats (forming part of the Bourne Eau) are all that now survive, although a resistivity survey by Charles Hobbit in 2006, and a far greater survey initiated by local historian Steven Giullari in 2021 shows the footprint of the castle which can also be seen during long spells of extremely hot weather.

 The land the castle occupied is now a park, known as the Wellhead Park, owned by the Bourne United Charities and is open to the public.